Technical (vehicle): Prototypes and early usage

-The SAS' use of heavily armed Land Rovers continued post-war, with their use of Series 1 Land Rovers and later Series 11A 1968 Land Rovers in the Dhofar Rebellion.
+The SAS' use of heavily armed Land Rovers continued post-war, with their use of Series I Land Rovers and later Series IIA 1968 Land Rovers in the Dhofar Rebellion.
 The SAS painted their Land Rovers pink, as it was found to provide excellent camouflage in the desert and they were nicknamed 'Pink Panthers' or Pinkies.
 The SAS used a more modern Land Rover Desert Patrol Vehicle (DPV) during the Gulf War.

 Western Sahara

 Tactics for employing technicals were pioneered by the Sahrawi People's Liberation Army, the armed wing of the Polisario Front, fighting for independence against Mauritania (1975–79) and Morocco (1975–present) from headquarters in Tindouf, Algeria.
 Algeria provided arms and Land Rovers to Sahrawi guerrillas, who successfully used them in long-range desert raids against the less agile conventional armies of their opponents, recalling Sahrawi tribal raids (ghazis) of the pre-colonial period.
 Polisario later gained access to heavier equipment, but four-wheel drive vehicles remain a staple of their arsenal.

 The Moroccan army quickly changed their strategy and created mounted units using technicals to challenge Polisario speed and hit and run strategies in the large desert, where the Moroccan units proved their efficiency.